BOOKS AVAILABLE FROM

 Marriage and Death Notices from the Charleston Observer 1827-1845 by Brent H. Holcomb.
 (1980), reprinted 2004 by Heritage Books, soft cover, 283 pp., index. $28.50 Newspaper abstracts can be extremely helpful sources of genealogical data, especially where and when civil records were not kept with diligence.
 The Observer was a Presbyterian newspaper which published marriage and death notices from a wide area.
 Although most the notices pertain to South Carolina, many relate to North Carolina, Georgia, and Alabama.

-CHARLESTON DISTRICT, SOUTH CAROLINA, JOURNAL OF THE COURT OF ORDINARY 1812-1830 by Caroline T. Moore, edited by Brent H. Holcomb.
-Hard cover, 216 pages, indexed.
+CHARLESTON DISTRICT, SOUTH CAROLINA, JOURNAL OF THE COURT OF ORDINARY 1812-1830 by Caroline T. Moore, edited by Brent H. Holcomb. cover, reprinted 2022, 216 pages, indexed.
 This volume represents the last work on a publication done by Mrs. Caroline T. Moore, author of the three volumes of Abstracts of the Wills of the State of South Carolina, a fourth volume Abstracts of the Wills of Charleston District 1783-1800, and an additional volume Abstracts of the Records of the Secretary of the Province 1692-1721, published in the period 1960-1978.
 The present volume contains information about wills and estates and a list of marriage licenses 1812-1823.
 With few exceptions, the original loose wills and estates papers for Charleston District do not survive from this period.
 Therefore, much of the information in this record cannot be found elsewhere.
 As is the case with many records, there is information included from an earlier time, sometimes many years earlier.
 A number of soldiers died in 1815, and people from other districts in South Carolina were called on to administer their estates.
 Price $25.00.

 Index to the 1860 Federal Census of South Carolina (by Jonnie P. Arnold).
 260 pages, soft cover. $30.00.
-(Currently out of print)

 Index to the 1860 Mortality Schedule of South Carolina (by Jonnie P. Arnold) soft cover. $10.00.
 This is a listing of the persons who died in South Carolina June 1, 1859-June 1, 1860.